-The St. Thomas-Elgin Public Art Centre’s Permanent Collection is one of the largest and most significant in the St. Thomas and Elgin County region, made up of approximately 1700 artworks of local, regional, national and international origin in a variety of media, with special emphasis on contemporary and historical Canadian art, - in particular Canadian - and on the artists associated with St. Thomas and Elgin County.
-The historical component of the Collection is based on approximately 400 works by local artists from the 19th and 20th century, with content that demonstrates our important history, which includes, oil paintings, prints, sculpture and watercolours.
+The St. Thomas-Elgin Public Art Centre’s Permanent Collection is the largest and most significant in the St. Thomas and Elgin County region, made up of approximately 2065 artworks of local, regional, national and international origin in a variety of media, with special emphasis on contemporary and historical Canadian art and on the artists associated with St. Thomas and Elgin County.
+The historical component of the Collection is based on approximately 500 works by local artists from the 19th and 20th century, with content that demonstrates our important history, which includes, oil paintings, prints, sculpture and watercolours.
 Several major gifts of artwork have been made to the Collection, including the St. Thomas-Smith and Clark McDougall works and through a purchase of the artwork from Alma College.

 December 17, 1980, Clark McDougall dies– his estate including most of the unsold artistic output of his entire life passes to his brother Donald McDougall and Don’s wife Marion McDougall of St. Thomas.

 1983 – 2009, Donald and his wife Marion engage the Mira Goddard Gallery of Toronto to represent and market Clark’s works – Don and Marion also establish the Clark McDougall Visual Art Scholarship – providing financial assistance to graduating Elgin County high school grads who go on to study Fine and Visual Arts in College or University.

 1984, Donald McDougall dies and art estate passes wholly to Marion McDougall who oversees art sales in consultation with her nephew Peter Lemon of St. Thomas through Mira Goddard Gallery